O1SoftwareNetwork/o1_landing_page/README.md

 We'll also share importnat information like organization vision, mission, and values.

-If you'd like to get involved, visit our Discord
+If you'd like to get involved, visit our Discord or our Meetup